If you made any changes in Pure these will be visible here soon.

 Sarah Jessica Darley is undertaking a PhD in Literature, exploring contemporary fairy tale literature in the wake of Angela Carter.
 The provisional title for her research is: ‘Like the Wild Beasts, She Lives Without a Future’: The Afterlives of Angela Carter in Contemporary Fairy Tale Literature.
 Within the scope of her thesis, Sarah hopes to apply Carter's own 'demythologising' methodology to both her authorial-myth and the reception of Carter's fairy tale ouevre, allowing for new critical avenues to occur.

-Sarah is also an Associate Tutor on the first year undergraduate module Reading Now for the 22/23 LDC cohort.
+Sarah was an Associate Tutor on the first year undergraduate module Reading Now for the 22/23 LDC cohort.

-Later this year, Sarah will be presenting her original paper '‘So she ran off the path and plunged into the woods’: Venturing into the Liminal Land of the Literary Fairy Tale' at Brown University, during their upcoming Norm and Transgression in the Fairy-Tale Tradition: (Non)Normative Identities, Forms, and Writings conference.
+In June of 2023, Sarah presented her first paper '‘So she ran off the path and plunged into the woods’: Venturing into the Liminal Land of the Literary Fairy Tale' at Brown University, during their Norm and Transgression in the Fairy-Tale Tradition: (Non)Normative Identities, Forms, and Writings conference.
+This paper, and the others given, will be collated and published in a later volume (details to follow).

 Key Research Interests